rustjesty/fastlane-monad-smart-contract/README.md

 ### Gas Relay

-A module that enables seamless gas-less UX for dApps, powered by ShMonad and the Atlas Task Manager.
-Users sign with their regular wallet once, then interact through an expendable session key while the dApp silently handles gas payments.
+A module that enables seamless, gas-less UX for dApps, powered by ShMonad.
+Users sign with their regular wallet to "log in" to the dApp and then interact through an expendable session key while the dApp silently handles gas payments.
+Helper functions for the Task Manager have also been included.

 Key features:
 - No user gas pop-ups - improves onboarding and reduces drop-off
-- Policy-driven security with ShMonad commitment policies
+- Policy-driven security via ShMonad commitments
+- dApps can receive MON from Users, convert it into shMON, commit the shMON to themselves, and then give the committed shMON back to the User - all without requiring an extra transaction
+- dApps can reference the `_abstractedMsgSender()` to get the session key's underlying owner - Users no longer need to transfer their inventory to a dApp-specific embedded wallet
 - Composable with Atlas MEV framework and EVM-compatible contracts

 [Source Code](./src/common/relay) | [Module Documentation](./src/common/relay/README.md)